stormpath/stormpath-documentation/source/reference.rst

         - ISO-8601 Datetime
         - Indicates when this resource’s attributes were last modified.

-  You can store an unlimited number of additional name/value pairs in the customData resource, with the following restrictions:
+  You can store an unlimited number of additional key/value pairs or entire JSON objects in the customData resource, with the following restrictions:

   - The total storage size of a single customData resource cannot exceed 10 MB (megabytes).
 The ``href``, ``createdAt`` and ``modifiedAt`` field names and values do not count against your resource size quota.